-We may be unable to obtain regulatory approval for DMT310, or our early-stage product candidates under applicable regulatory requirements.
+We may be unable to obtain regulatory approval for XYNGARIM, or our other early-stage product candidates under applicable regulatory requirements.
 The FDA and foreign regulatory bodies have substantial discretion in the approval process, including the ability to delay, limit or deny approval of product candidates.
 The delay, limitation or denial of any regulatory approval would adversely impact commercialization, our potential to generate revenue, our business and our operating results.